topikachu/ev3dev/Writing-an-ev3dev-Image-to-SD-Using-Command-Line-Tools-on-Linux.md

 4. This is the dangerous part.
 If you pick the wrong device, you could wipe out your hard drive, so BE CAREFUL!.
 When specifying the device, don't include the partition number.

     In this example we downloaded the compressed disk image file to `~/Download/` and our SD card is `/dev/sdb`.
 Adjust these values as needed.
+This will take a long time.

-        user@host ~ $ xzcat ~/Download/ev3dev.1900MB.img.xz | sudo dd bs=64M of=/dev/sdb
+        user@host ~ $ xzcat ~/Download/ev3dev.1900MB.img.xz | sudo dd bs=4M of=/dev/sdb
         [sudo] password for user:

     **TIP:** You can monitor the progress of this by running the following in another terminal.
 On some systems, the signal may need to be `INFO` instead of `USR1`.
 This will cause the status to be printed periodically in the first terminal.